jae1911/sitecontent/content/blog/2023/out-of-age.md

 [![Screenshot of i3 with a floating terminal window showing the result of hyfetch and on the background, various computers and a city at night through the window.](https://bm.777.tf/web/blog/fetch-clean.png)](https://bm.777.tf/web/blog/fetch-clean.png)

-That's all for today's post and I'll you peeps next time!
+That's all for today's post and I'll see you peeps next time!

 ---